How to banish toxic thoughts

 Social media doesn’t always help, either: in 2014, professors from Ohio University and the University of Strathclyde, Glasgow, Scotland, surveyed 881 college women who spent time on Facebook and found that increased time on the social media site was associated with negative body image.

 Social supports can help changes stick.
 “That’s because most of the negative stories we tell ourselves centre on the myth that we’re alone, somehow,” says Nelson- Zlupko.
-“Groups remind us that no matter what problem we have, we’re not alone and that someone with similar challenges is looking to find a way forward as well.”
-What’s more, support groups help people achieve all kinds of results that they may not get on their own.
-Our Connect community is a great example of this; click the link below to find out more!
+“Groups remind us that no matter what problem we have, we’re not alone, and that someone with similar challenges is looking to find a way forward as well.”

 6. Breathe.
 Then sweat.